Skip to main content

 3. Finalized

 These are three of the four states that blocks can be in overall within Monad, as mentioned in Block States.
-(The fourth state, Verified, achieved outside of MonadBFT as a part of Asynchronous Execution.)
+(The fourth state, Verified, is achieved outside of MonadBFT as a part of Asynchronous Execution.)

 Below, we describe how blocks progress through these states.